-Luc is an extremely talented individual whose knowledge about wine and passion has helped create some of the top wines in valley as well as work with some of the most sought after vineyards including Beckstoffer’s To Kalon.
-He is also an inventor; he created a special type of sorting/destemmer device and had it patented under the Le TrieurTM name.
-It is now sold under P&L Specialties with over 150 in production and it is used at some of the top wineries in the valley.
+Luc is an extremely talented individual whose knowledge about wine and passion has helped create some of the top wines in valley including working with some of the most sought after vineyards including Beckstoffer’s To Kalon.
+He is also an inventor; he created a special type of sorting/destemmer device and had it patented under the name Le TrieurTM.
+It is now sold under Santa Rosa based P&L Specialties with over 150 in production and it is used at some of the top wineries in the valley.
 While Luc’s own Le Trieur is unlabeled, we have personally seen this product at several wineries in the Napa Valley.

 Not only does Luc source from premium vineyards in Napa County, but his philosophy is to source from a variety of micro-climates and terroir seeking out regions that best match the varietals.
 As a result he sources from a number of vineyards in both Napa and Sonoma County as well as to the north.
 His winemaking is certainly “old world” in style and influence but uses the best of California fruit from specific terroir within Northern California’s wide range of wine regions.
 Luc calls his own style “neo-classic laissez-faire without compromise”.
 He takes a minimalist approach to winemaking but with one important factor: start with premium vineyards.